TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqldb-perf-block-deadlock.md

             "id": "allow_snapshot_isolation",
             "order": 30,
             "controlType": "dropdown",
-            "displayLabel": "The snapshot isolation option ALLOW_SNAPSHOT_ISOLATION for the database is set to:", "watermarkText": "Choose an option",
+            "displayLabel": "ALLOW_SNAPSHOT_ISOLATION snapshot isolation option for the database is set to:", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {